MENU

 Design has to be human, honest and clever.

-This is the only way to achieve some kind of greatness in this industry.
-Before being designers we are all humans, therefore we should design things that speak a common language, a human language.
-Our users deserve honest designers who can create products/services that can help them fulfill any specific task without making them feel inferiors or wasting their time.
+This is the only way to achieve a semblance of greatness in this industry.
+Before being designers, we are all human; therefore, we should design things that speak a common language—a human language.
+Our users deserve honest designers who can create products and services that help them fulfill specific tasks without making them feel inferior or wasting their time.

 Principle Nº3

-Design’s role is to care about people, messages, and ideas.
+The role of design is to prioritize people, messages, and ideas.

-As humans we all have the responsibility to care about each other, but, as designers, we also have to care about the legacy of the times that we’re living.
-We are responsible for the things that we put into the world.
-We should care and we should be careful when choosing which message or ideal we’ll stand by.
-A good message can lead us into great concepts or ideas that are powerful enough to reshape societies.
-A designer should take this responsability seriously in order to avoid bad practice.
+As humans, we all have the responsibility to care for each other, but as designers, we also bear the responsibility of shaping the legacy of our times.
+We are accountable for the contributions we make to the world.
+It is crucial that we care deeply and exercise caution when choosing which message or ideal to stand by.
+A powerful message can inspire profound concepts or ideas capable of reshaping societies.
+Designers must take this responsibility seriously to avoid unethical practices.

 Principle Nº4

-A good designer must fulfill their creative hunger and aim high.
-No matter the cost.
+A good designer must satisfy their creative hunger and strive for excellence, regardless of the cost.

-To define creativity in a meaningful way is almost impossible, however, when we know that something is not good enough, not creative enough, we feel it in our bones.
-We have to trust our gut, we have to challenge ourselves to avoid the recipes we know can get the job done and try to push our limits.
-The goal is to get better by working and if we keep it human, honest and clever the world will thank us.
+Defining creativity in a meaningful way is almost impossible; however, when we recognize that something is not good enough, not creative enough, we feel it in our bones.
+We must trust our instincts, challenge ourselves to avoid relying on familiar formulas, and strive to push our limits.
+The goal is to improve through hard work, and if we maintain a human, honest, and clever approach, the world will appreciate our efforts.

 Principle Nº5

-A good designer knows their value and how to sell it.
+A good designer understands their worth and knows how to market it.

-We all know that the work we do may appeal as something easy to achieve, but that doesn’t mean that its value is deprecated.
-Good Design is Good Business.
-We all need to learn how to charge our clients fairly and that’s not necessarily cheap.
+We all understand that our work may seem easy to achieve, but that doesn’t diminish its value.
+Good design is good business.
+It’s essential for us all to learn how to charge our clients fairly, and fair doesn’t necessarily mean cheap.

 Principle Nº6